d4x3d/financial-dashboard/README.md

 # Financial Web Application

-A modern financial web application built with React, TypeScript, and Supabase.
+A modern financial web application built with React, TypeScript, and Convex.

 ## Features